icheered/GPUTrackerBot/README.md

 # GPUTrackerBot
 Very crude tracker to track the price of the RTX3080 and send me a message over telegram when it drops below a certain price.
+The bot will only send messages when:
+- The price drops below the target price
+- The bot is stopped for some reason

 ```bash
 $ git clone https://github.com/icheered/GPUTrackerBot